How does Model C Fiscal Sponsorship Work? (With Infographics!)

 Once you’ve applied to our program, we review your application to be sure it fits with the criteria we use for eligibility.
 We accept most charitable programs, as defined by the IRS.
 If your program is approved, we will send you our Fiscal Sponsorship Agreement to e-sign and you can pay the setup fee for which donation page you’d like.

 After we have the signed agreement and the setup fee, your program is officially fiscally sponsored by Fiscal Sponsorship Allies!
 You’ll have an assigned representative who will serve as your regular point-of-contact.
-We’ll create a custom donation page for you with information you submit, which includes your logo, information about your charitable program, and/or a photo.
-Your donation page will allow you to accept donations online via e-check (ACH or bank transfer) or credit card.
+We’ll send you a sign up link to get started on Ribbon, the platform where you’ll be able to start accepting donations.
+In Ribbon, you can create a custom donation page with information about your charitable program.
+Your donation page will allow you to accept donations online.
 Once your donation page is set up, you can start fundraising right away!
-Premium fiscal sponsees also can have a text-to-donate code and the option to have an embeddable donation widget directly on your website.
+You’ll be able to see donations almost instantly when they’re made.

 We can also accept ACH, wire, paper check, donor-advised fund, company match, and stock donations.
 For all of these methods, we have a pledge form that a donor can complete so that we know the donation is restricted for your program.
 Some of these donation methods, such as stock donations and company matches, can require a little more setup, so you can check in with your fiscal sponsorship representative about accepting those.